francois-rd/coma/docs/source/tutorials/hooks/protocols.rst

             If the :func:`~coma.core.register.register`\ ed object was a class, it is left unchanged.
-If the :func:`~coma.core.register.register`\ ed object was a function, it is implicitly wrapped in a class.
-Before the :ref:`main init hook <hookpipeline>`, :obj:`command` is assumed to be a class object.
-Afterwards, it is assumed to be an instance object of that class.
+If the :func:`~coma.core.register.register`\ ed object was a function, it is implicitly wrapped in another object.
+The :ref:`main init hook <hookpipeline>` is meant to instantiate :obj:`command`.

         .. warning::